Ibaraki and more

 - Ibaraki

-Yuki tsumugi silk is produced principally in the reaches of the Kinugawa River that straddles the Ibaraki and Tochigi prefectures.
-The Japanese name Yuki tsumugi comes from the name of a feudal lord during the Kamakura period (1185-1333), Yuki.
-Al…
+Yuki Tsumugi Textiles is produced principally in the reaches of the Kinugawa River that straddles the Ibaraki and Tochigi prefectures.
+The Japanese name Yuki tsumugi comes from the name of a feudal lord during the Kamakura period (1185-1333), Yuki…

 View more